 Student Accessibility Services and Parking and Transportation Services work to ensure that students with temporary and permanent mobility impairments have equal access to campus.
 Before accessing mobility accommodations, students will need to submit the following information to Student Accessibility Services:

-This information can be faxed, emailed, or hand delivered to Student Accessibility Services.
+This information can be emailed or hand delivered to Student Accessibility Services.

 Temporary Medical Permits

 Students with temporary mobility impairments can obtain a time-limited disability access parking permit from Parking Services.
 Students must have already purchased or will need to purchase and display a current Clemson University student parking permit, along with the temporary disability access parking permit in order to park in accessible parking spaces on campus.
 When these are properly displayed, parking is permitted in handicap, employee, student, and metered parking spaces.
 Campus maps indicating parking zones are located on the Parking and Transportation Services website.

 Individuals who need accessible parking for longer than four months or who desire to park in off-campus disability accessible spaces must obtain a state permit from the Department of Motor Vehicles (DMV).
 Individuals already using a state issued accessible parking tag, must inform Parking Services office to register this tag for use on campus.

 Mobility Scooters are available for students to use to maneuver around campus independently while experiencing temporary and/or permanent mobility impairments.
 These scooters are housed in Parking Services and can be rented by students for a fee of $20 per week.
 The request for a mobility scooter must be accompanied by a written statement from a physician indicating the need for transportation accommodations and the length of time it will be needed.